 Can I still foster if I have a criminal record?

-Other criminal offences will not automatically exclude you, for example spent convictions and minor offences committed a long time ago, depending on what they were and how you’ve lived your life since then, will be looked at individually and taken into consideration during the assessment process.
+Other criminal offences will not automatically exclude you.
+Spent convictions and minor offences committed a long time ago, depending on what they were and how you’ve lived your life since then, will be looked at individually and taken into consideration during the assessment process.

 Can I choose which child I look after?

 You may feel more confident fostering children of a certain age or gender, and your social worker will work with you to help you decide what is best for you.
 Your preferences will be taken in to account throughout the whole process.

 How long does the process take?

-The process is very open and we’ll share all the details with you at every stage, so you know what happens next.
-You can also take a break after stage one – if you want to.
+The process is very open and we’ll share all the details with you at every stage.
+You can also take a break after stage one if you want you.

 I have heard that the process is very intrusive.
-What type of things will you ask me or look in to?
+What type of things will you ask me or look into?

-To make sure that all fostered children in Liverpool are in the safest of hands, various checks are undertaken to make sure that carers, their homes and health are all up to the job.
-These checks may include:
+To make sure that all fostered children in Liverpool are in the safest of hands, we carry out checks to make sure that carers, their homes and health are all up to the job.

-- A health and safety inspection of your home.
+- a health and safety inspection of your home

-- A health check with a GP or family doctor.
+- a health check with a GP or family doctor

-- Personal and employer references.
+- personal and employer references

-- Checks with the NSPCC and your local authority.
+- checks with the NSPCC and your local authority

-- Interviews with any adult children you have who live away from your home.
+- interviews with any adult children you have who live away from your home

-- An enhanced Criminal Records Bureau, or Disclosure and Barring Service check for anyone aged over 16 living in the household.
+- an enhanced Criminal Records Bureau, or Disclosure and Barring Service check for anyone aged over 16 living in the household